itk-dev/user-bundle/README.md

 # ITK Development - User bundle

-User bundle overrides the templates in the [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle) with styles often used in projects developed in ITK Development.
+User bundle overrides the templates in the [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle) so it uses Bootstrap 4 styles.

 ## Getting started